cademirci/jekyll-code-style/README.md

 ## What Does the Ghost do?

 1. Puts line numbers and programming language name on blocks inside ` ``` ` marks.
 If the language is terminal (bash), puts `$` signs instead of numbers.
 2. Reads the page colors, then generates one color for block background and one for line numbers.
 If platform background is dark, block background be generated a little lighter, otherwise darker.
-This is a bit different from decreasing opacity: Code font colors remain solid and solid is bg color, too.
 3. Sets appropriate paddings, margins, font family (Source Code Pro), smooth corners and other properties for `code` and `pre` if they are default.
 4. Adjusts inline codes as styled white on black.